snotskie/ttrpg/md/index.md

 ### "At Table Discretion"
 <!-- _class: intro -->

 The rule that matters most is "at table discretion."
-This phrase captures how every tabletop game is different, has different wants and needs.
-Different players and characters.
-Different setting, tone, genre.
-Different supplies, pacing, time constraints.
-Different ideas on where to take the story next and different limits.
+This phrase captures how every tabletop game is different and has different wants and needs, different players and characters, different setting, tone, genre, different supplies, pacing, time constraints, different ideas on where to take the story next, and different limits.

 How "at table discretion" plays out depends on everything that goes into what makes your table unique.